teraPacket/NetworkAnalysisTasks/List of Networking Tasks.md

 * Detect port knock attempts: instance where 3 TCP SYN packets for the server ports 1000 2000 3000 of the same server IP within 1 second.
 * Detect ARP requests that are not answered.
 * Detect ARP requests that are answered more than once within 100ms.
+* Detect ARP requests that has unsolicited ARP response.
 * Detect the evidence of possible ARP poisoning: list the hosts with MAC address change.

 ##TCP/UDP/ICMP